oneproxima/caddy-proxy-complete/README.md

 ## License

-This project is licensed under the Apache-2.0 license.
+This project is licensed under the Apache License 2.0.